Reducing carbon emissions with new green power technology

 The control system , which uses cams and a canard is designed for large diameter VAWTs where a simple system (not included in the model) to advance and retard the pitch control cams by a few degrees, dependent only on whether the apparent wind is on the windward or leeward side, enhances the system by pitching the canard to optimise the angle of attack of the aerofoils for all azimuthal positions resulting in maximum energy harvesting capability.

-Power production comparisons have been made based on the new VAWT concept rated at 240MW with a wind speed of 11m/s and an enhanced HAWT farm using 20 turbines each rated at 12MW at the same wind speed.
+Original power production comparisons were made based on the new VAWT concept rated at 240MW with a wind speed of 11m/s using a (conservative) generic coefficient of performance of 0.4 and an enhanced HAWT farm using 20 turbines each rated at 12MW at the same wind speed.
 This comparison is in terms of absolute power generated and power generated per surface area used for wind farms.
 These comparisons are based on an example of wind speed probability.
 Even allowing for losses of stored kinetic energy it shows a massive potential for increased energy production using the new concept.
 It even shows that with kinetic energy buffering it is possible to generate more power overall with smaller generators using the new VAWT concept compared to turbines which do not have this feature.

-To look at the details of the power generation comparisons click on the image (part of a wind farm) below
+To look at the details of the original power generation comparisons click on the image (part of a HAWT wind farm) below

 If you have gone though the links above you will now know that this novel approach could provide the means of producing energy with the lowest carbon emissions.
+PV is a good renewable energy system but comparing the CO2 footprint of this giant VAWT approach to PV for global power generation represents a CO2 saving of 720 million tonnes.
 This planet is our home and our children’s future.
 What legacy do you wish to leave?

 . . . . .
 To see how you can help * * * * Please click here